-Firming Up Fabrics with Gelatine
+Firming Up Fabrics with Gelatin

 The idea of temporarily stabilizing a soft and drapey fabric is nothing new – there’s starch, there’s stitching on tissue paper, there are all kinds of dissolvable and tear-away products, there’s sugar water (you can imagine how stiff something coated with that would feel!)
-But one technique that works awfully well uses old-fashioned gelatine – the kind we used to dissolve in water and drink in the hopes of strengthening our fingernails.
+But one technique that works awfully well uses old-fashioned gelatin – the kind we used to dissolve in water and drink in the hopes of strengthening our fingernails.
 Well, who knows if that ever worked, but it does do wonders with silk chiffon and silk charmeuse.
-They’re nicely firmed up while you’re working with them, then the gelatine is rinsed out and the fabrics return to their original demeanor.
+They’re nicely firmed up while you’re working with them, then the gelatin is rinsed out and the fabrics return to their original demeanor.

 I’ve seen the same technique used at Legeron (who produce silk flowers for the couture houses) in Paris.
-Large sheets of China silk are soaked in big buckets of gelatine and water, stretched out on big frames (the fabric is held in place by nails), left to dry, then stacked in layers (by this point, it’s like working with thin sheets of paper).
+Large sheets of China silk are soaked in big buckets of gelatin and water, stretched out on big frames (the fabric is held in place by nails), left to dry, then stacked in layers (by this point, it’s like working with thin sheets of paper).
 Metal dies are used to cut flower petals, which are then hand-dyed.

 A solution is made – 1 teaspoon of gelatin (not a whole packet) is introduced into 16 ounces of tap water; let it sit for 30 minutes.
-Heat a quart of water to boiling, and add the gelatine mix to the quart of hot water.
+Heat a quart of water to boiling, and add the gelatin mix to the quart of hot water.